jackiechung1993/jackie-chungfullstackrestaurantapplication/README.md

 Running on Docker.

-1. Build image in the main root: 'docker-compose build'
+1. Build image in the main root: `docker-compose build`.
-2. Launch the application: 'docker-compose up'
+2. Launch the application: `docker-compose up`.

 ## Features
 The application includes the following features: